unibg-seclab/unibg-seclab.github.io/content/publications/2015-09-28-intent-firewall/index.md

     - 2015
 extra:
   csunibg: 2015/CNS/Intent_Firewall
-  venue: Proceedings of the 3rd IEEE Conference on Communications and Network Security (CNS), Florence, Italy, September 28-30, 2015
+  venue: Proceedings of the 3rd IEEE Conference on Communications and Network Security (CNS)
   where: Florence, Italy
   when: September 28-30, 2015
   icons: